yiisoft/yii2-elasticsearch/docs/guide/usage-ar.md

 ## Complex queries

-Any query can be composed using ElasticSearch's query DSL and passed to the `ActiveRecord::query()` method.
+Any query can be composed using Elasticsearch's query DSL and passed to the `ActiveRecord::query()` method.
 However, ES query DSL is notorious for its verbosity, and these oversized queries soon become unmanageable.
 Here is a method to make queries more maintainable.
 Start by defining a query class just as it is done for SQL-based `ActiveRecord`.

 ```php